-Rock and ash have rained down on the region, wreaking havoc and leaving behind a trail of panic and devastation.
+During the deadly eruption of the Fuego volcano, rock and ash rained down on the region, wreaking havoc and leaving behind a trail of panic and devastation.

-But what is it like to live under the shadow of a volcano, and what are some of the warning signs of a volcano about to erupt?
+Have you ever wondered, what is it like for families to live under the shadow of a volcano?
+Or what are some of the warning signs of a volcano about to erupt?

 WHERE IS FUEGO?